ChiChou/mistune/index.md

 ## Everyone is born unique.
 What makes it special?

 Usually an exploit starts from WebKit, loads shellcode and try to exploit other bugs to escalate the privilege.
-Both of the bugs of Mistune were triggered and exploited in Javascript, but they were targeting a pre-installed app, iTunes Store, instead of MobileSafari.
+Both of the bugs of Mistune were triggered and exploited in JavaScript, but they were targeting a pre-installed app, iTunes Store, instead of MobileSafari.

 Mistune could directly escape browser sandbox before native code execution (CVE-2021-1748).
 In fact, it's capable of reading sensitive information and launching arbitrary app (including our beloved Calculator) with zero memory corruption, making it invincible to modern memory safety and control-flow integrity mitigations.